Matrixing

 Results in 3 × 4 × 5 × 3 = 180 evaluations.

-Always use --dry-run to check the number of evaluations before running expensive grids.
+Always preview with --dry-run to check the number of evaluations before running expensive grids.

 Matrix Merge